sandbox-quantum/Tangelo/README.md

 The package provides access to some problem decomposition techniques, electronic structure solvers, as well as the various toolboxes containing the functionalities necessary to pre-built workflows, and maybe your own.
-Users can target a variety of compute backends (QPUs and simulators) available on their local machine or through cloud services, using the `backendbuddy` module.
+Users can target a variety of compute backends (QPUs and simulators) available on their local machine or through cloud services, using the `backendbuddy` submodule.

 ## Contents of the repository